osmond/flora/README.md

 ### Authentication

 Flora currently runs in a single-user mode and skips Supabase Auth.
-You can optionally set `NEXT_PUBLIC_SINGLE_USER_ID` to control which user ID is used in database queries.
+Set `NEXT_PUBLIC_SINGLE_USER_ID` to control which user ID is used in database queries.
+Database rows in `plants` and `tasks` are now protected with row-level security scoped to this ID, so be sure to run the SQL setup files in `supabase/` on your project.
 See [docs/auth.md](docs/auth.md) for more details on the decision and future plans.

 ## Roadmap